paweljw/paweljw.github.io/hugo/content/post/vue-frontend-auth.md

 ### Mounting it

-Now that we have the `Login` component in place and `App` changed for Bootstrap, let's change the routing so that we route to `Login` on the path `/`:
+Now that we have the `Login` component in place and `App` changed for Bootstrap, let's change the routing so that we route to `Login` on the path `/`.
+This is done in `router/index.js`:

 ``` javascript
 import Vue from 'vue'